Roman Britain and the Roman Empire

 - The first 200 years of Roman Empire is called the Pax Romana, which means ‘Roman peace’.
 It was a time of great prosperity for the Romans.

-- The Romans had already won a lot of land through battles when it was a Republic, some of which led by Julius Caesar.
+- The Romans had already won a lot of land through battles when Rome was a Republic.
+One famous military commander was Julius Caesar.

 - The Romans invaded Britain and started ruling it in 43 AD.